davidjbeveridge/mia_portfolio/data/artifacts/s6_occt650_pdpr.markdown

 ---
-title: Semester 6 - OCCT 650 - Professional Development Plan & Reflection
+title: "Semester 6&mdash;OCCT 650: Professional Development Plan & Reflection"
-summary: Planning my career and professional development...
+summary: >
+  My personal mission statement, goals, and objectives for the next 10 years.
 ---

 Creating a professional development plan was was very taxing, but rewarding in